Oregon Wholesale Fish Dealers and Fish or Shellfish Canners Bond

 The state’s Department of Fish and Wildlife is in-charge of regulating the wholesale fish dealers industry in the State of Oregon; hence, businesses who will deal with food fish within the waters of the state is required to ensure a bond.
 The department ensures that the waters of the state is free from high levels of toxins from contaminants that may come from fish food, which may cause different illnesses upon consumption.

-What is the on Oregon Wholesale Fish Dealers and Fish or Shellfish Canners bond?
+What is the Oregon Wholesale Fish Dealers and Fish or Shellfish Canners bond?

 The Oregon Wholesale Fish Dealers and Fish or Shellfish Canners Bond will ensure that a surety bond company will pay for the needed compensation in the case of a company’s violation to comply with the state’s rules on dealing with fish food including oysters, clams, and mussels, and others.

-For more information on licensing requirements, please visit the Oregon's Commercial Fishing and Fisheries.
+For more information on licensing requirements, please visit Oregon's Commercial Fishing and Fisheries.